 Each year, the State Treasurer's Office sponsors a ceremony in Montpelier to recognize the student winners from several financial literacy programs.
-The 2016 recognition ceremony was April 7.
+The 2017 recognition ceremony was held on April 6.
 Students, parents, teachers and school librarians all attended the ceremony.
-Check out these pictures of the ceremony!

-There were 139 posters entered in the 2016 contest.
-The theme was, "I Am a Money Maker!"
-The contest featured three grade categories: elementary, 3rd-5th grades; middle school, 6th-9th grades; and high school, 10th-12th grades.
-The winners for 2016 were:
+There were a number of excellent posters entered in the 2017 contest.
+The theme was, "Race to Savings Success" The contest featured three grade categories: elementary, 3rd-5th grades; middle school, 6th-9th grades; and high school, 10th-12th grades.
+The winners for 2017 are:

 Elementary School Division

 High School Division

 2nd Place: Allison Babbit, Rice Memorial High School